 Once the API app is created a Client ID and Client Secret will be generated for you which you’ll need to connect to the API from any external application.
 Make sure you don’t share these tokens with anyone as they can be used to access your site.

-Your end result should look similar to the snippet below:
+Your end result should look similar to the snippet below but with your unique

 Go to the command terminal on your computer then paste the cURL snippet containing your connection credentials.